neptune0170/Proactive/README.md

 files vault - save your important files in your personal vault.

-(beta) Group project- When there is multiple people in a project to assign and track which task was given to whom is bit difficult .
+(beta) Group project- When there are many people in a project it is difficult to assign and track which task was given to whome ,This is somewhat can be fixed by this feature
-(share notes files with group memeber and chat about the project)
+(share notes files with group member , chat ,assign task in the project)

 (beta) Donate - If you like our app , donate via razor pay.